katydid/symbolic-automatic-derivatives/README.md

   (derive := fun _ => emptyset)
 ```

-This was probably inevitable, given that the Agda version of Lang in [Automatic.lagda](https://github.com/conal/paper-2021-language-derivatives/blob/main/Automatic.lagda#L40-L44) required coinduction, which is not a feature of Lean:
+This issue was probably inevitable, given that the Agda version of Lang in [Automatic.lagda](https://github.com/conal/paper-2021-language-derivatives/blob/main/Automatic.lagda#L40-L44) required coinduction, which is not a feature of Lean:

 ```agda
 record Lang (P : ◇.Lang) : Set (suc ℓ) where